Aricha9801/Pandviewer_KD/docs/docs.md

 After getting the building object, the user can check the addition information of that building by move the mouse over the marker.
 After that a pop up with information from BAG, BGT and BRT dataset will appear.
 And the pop up is with hyperlinks to object in dataset.

 ## Dataset
-In order to get information of buildings, three datasets are be involved:
+In order to get information of buildings, three datasets are involved:

 -	Basic registration Large-scale Topography (BGT)
 -	Basic Registration Addresses and Buildings (BAG)